GDPR and Using the Salesforce Individual Object

 Salesforce GDPR, enable Individual page layout for User Profiles

-Once you have the Individual object enabled and visible to the appropriate users, you will want to customize the object along with workflow and reports, etc. to support your unique business processes.
-While each business will use the object in different ways, there are some commonalities and complexities to introducing a new object into an organization that should be considered like saving users time and improving data accuracy by automating the creation and updates of Individual records as well as using workflow to drive business processes.
-Also, the Individual object has some limitations in functionality where typical tools such as Process Builder are not currently supported.
+Once you have the Individual object enabled and visible to the appropriate users, you will want to customize the object along with flows and reports, to support your unique business processes.
+While each business will use the object in different ways, there are some commonalities and complexities to introducing a new object into an organization that should be considered.
+These include saving users time, improving data accuracy by automating the creation and updates of Individual records, as well as using flows to drive business processes.
+Also, the Individual object has some limitations in functionality where typical tools like Process Builder are not currently supported.

 Once enabled, Individual records need to be created and then related to Contact, Lead, Person Account, Community User, and/or any relevant custom object records.
 As a customer’s preferences change, the Individual records will need to be updated, and action taken by your organization to honor the new preferences.